2.3.1. Build dependencies¶

 pip install sphinx --upgrade

-Instead of flake8, it is also possible to only install pyflakes for a reduced set of code checker functionality.
+The Python package frosted can be installed in order to enable a code syntax checker in itom.
 If installed, your scripts are automatically checked for syntax errors that are marked as bug symbols in each line.
 The detailed messages are displayed as tool tip texts of the bug symbol.
 Use pip to install this package:

 You can always check the website http://www.lfd.uci.edu/~gohlke/pythonlibs/ for appropriate binaries of your desired python package.